theolivenbaum/resin/README.md

 _"If it's not zero-config it's not Resin."_
 _- Creator of Resin_

+_"Software that needs to be configured before I can use it
+as the tool it is supposed to be, is not a tool at all."_
+_- User of software_

 Solve your full-text search problem or your big data analysis task with Resin, a code base derived from iteratively refactoring Lucene.Net down to what is now __a fast and light-weighted search framework written specifically for .net__ with great analysis skills and fast response times even to complex queries.
 Resin is multi-cultural and deeply inspired by Lucene but leaves [legacy code and java inheritance](https://lucenenet.apache.org/) behind and finally makes it possible for .net programmers to be able to use [cutting-edge search tech](https://lucene.apache.org/).

 First and foremost: read about the dependencies you need to [worry about](#dependencies) before launching your beefed-up search server that serves up 100M documents and that matches Google's capabilities in scale and performance.
 Spoiler alert: there are none.
 But read it anyway.